aptible/www.aptible.com/source/support/topics/enclave/managed-https-endpoints.md

 certificate via Let’s Encrypt.

 <p class="doc-note doc-note--warn">
-  Aptible recommends you supply a subdomain for managed HTTPS endpoints.
+  Aptible requires you to supply a subdomain for managed HTTPS endpoints.
 Refer to
   <a href="https://www.aptible.com/support/topics/enclave/how-do-i-use-my-domain-apex-on-aptible/">How
     do I use my domain apex on Aptible?</a> for more information.
 </p>